friendly-bits/geoblocker-bash/README.md

 **To switch mode (from whitelist to blacklist or the opposite):**
 - simply re-install

-## **Prerequisites**:
+## **Pre-requisites**:

-- Linux running systemd (tested on Debian, Ubuntu and Mint, should work on any Debian derivative, may require modifications to work on other distributions)
+- Linux with systemd (tested on Debian, Ubuntu and Mint, should work on any Debian derivative, may work or may require slight modifications to work on other distributions)
 - iptables - firewall management utility (nftables support may get implemented later)
 - standard GNU utilities including awk, sed, grep, bc
+- obviously, bash

 additional mandatory prerequisites: to install, run ```sudo apt install ipset wget jq grepcidr```
 - wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from RIPE
-- ipset utility is a companion tool to iptables (used by the "apply" script to create an efficient iptables whitelist rule)
+- ipset utility is a companion tool to iptables (used by the "apply" script to create efficient iptables rules)
 - jq - Json processor (used to parse lists downloaded from RIPE)
 - grepcidr - filters ip addresses matching CIDR patterns (used by check_ip_in_ripe.sh to check if an ip address belongs to a subnet from a list of subnets)